Our pick for digital banking: American Express® High Yield Savings

 Interest counts as taxable income, which means you’ll need to file a 1099-INT with your annual tax returns.
 You won’t pay tax on the balance in your account — only on the interest you earned in that year.
 For example, if your income is taxed at 25% and you earn $200 in interest, you’ll pay $50 in taxes.

-Free savings accounts are a solid option for growing your money.
-You’ll likely find the highest rates and lowest fees at online banks — but that doesn’t mean you should avoid brick-and-mortar institutions.
+Free savings accounts are a solid option for growing your money — and some even offer high interest rates.
+You’ll likely find most free savings accounts at online banks — but that doesn’t mean you should avoid brick-and-mortar institutions.
 They may have the accessibility you’re looking for.
-As always, compare savings accounts until you find one that has features you need to keep on saving.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.